-The detect authentication expressions to prompts are telnet_username_prompt_regex and telnet_password_prompt_regex. Α further expression we use is defined in telnet_username_in_negotiation_regex.
+The detect authentication expressions prompts telnet_username_prompt_regex and telnet_password_prompt_regex. further expression we use is defined telnet_username_in_negotiation_regex.
 Some clients send their username in the first phases of the protocol negotiation, which some systems (the backend) use to only show the password prompt the first time authentication is tried (thus assuming the client's username as the username they'll use to login into the system).
 Cowrie tries to capture this username and use it when comparing the auth details with the userdb.